MuiseDestiny/zotero-gpt/README.md

 1. When install/enable/startup triggered from Zotero, `bootstrap.js` > `startup` is called
    - Wait for Zotero ready
-   - Prepare global variables `ctx`.
-They are available globally in the plugin scope
    - Load `index.js` (the main entrance of plugin code, built from `index.ts`)
    - Register resources if Zotero 7+
 2. In the main entrance `index.js`, the plugin object is injected under `Zotero` and `hooks.ts` > `onStartup` is called.